jeffpar/lonedissent/_pages/transcripts/pre-1955/youngstown-sheet-amp-tube-co-v-sawyer.md

   <p>Now, what is the difference between conditions like that and conditions phrased in the language employed by counsel for the Defendant in the Court of Appeals?</p>
   <p>It is a mere gloss upon words and comes out the same, and is the same thing.</p>
   <p>It is a reassertion of the kingly prerogatives which have been the foundation of every struggle against sovereignty 'that has existed in Anglo Saxon history.</p>
-  <p>Think of the struggle during the reign of King George: Runnymeade; Bishop: the Prize cases: the Bill of Rights; the indictment of George III; and the Declaration of Independence.</p>
+  <p>Think of the struggle during the reign of King George: Runnymeade; Bishop; the Prize cases; the Bill of Rights; the indictment of George III; and the Declaration of Independence.</p>
   <p>What are they?</p>
   <p>What are they all but the demonstrable, uncontrollable resistance of the so called kingly prerogative?</p>
   <p>Now, Your Honor mentioned the Midwest Oil cases.</p>